 Toner said the most common question he hears is "Why don't women leave?"
 The answer is complex.
 Maybe a woman stays because of love, because of her kids or because she fears retaliation.
 Maybe her abuser has cut her off from all family and financial resources that would allow her to escape.

 The real question, Toner notes, is "Why is he abusing her?"

-Prosecutors in the case of married veterinarian David Rapoport said he was angry when he found out his girlfriend, Jennifer Snyder, was pregnant.
+Prosecutors in the said he was angry when he found out his girlfriend, Jennifer Snyder, was pregnant.
 Rapoport is accused of shooting Snyder and her unborn child to death in Lehigh County in March.
 Snyder was 27.

-Just five weeks ago, police say a man shot his girlfriend to death as their two sons watched in their Bethlehem home.
+Just five weeks ago, police say a as their two sons watched in their Bethlehem home.
 Luis Alberto Montero then tried to kill himself but did not succeed.
 Montero told police he was angry because he thought the victim, Margie Reyes, 38, was cheating on him.

 The Lehigh Valley homicides are part of a disturbing trend.
 Domestic killings rose 49 percent in two years in Pennsylvania, according to a 2009 report by the Pa.
 Coalition Against Domestic Violence (PCADV).
 There were 121 such homicides in 2007 followed by 147 in 2008 and 180 in 2009.

 Judy Yupcavage of PCADV says she looks at the data and wonders, "Where's the outrage?"

 "We're trying to get people to understand the magnitude of the brutality - the number of lives lost one by one," she added.
 PCADV is working with the district attorney in Cumberland County, where there have been seven domestic violence deaths in six months.